 MS patients may have food allergies contributing to their problems.
 They also have a high incidence of bowel flora imbalances with excessive levels of pathogenic bacteria and low levels of beneficial bacteria.
 Often times the patient will also have leaky gut syndrome.
 These imbalances can over activate the immune system, and add to inflammation.

-In summary, MS is always multi-factorial and only by finding the root cause of the problem through functional testing, including a metabolic Directed Functional Test, can this problem be solved.
+In summary, MS is always multi-factorial and only by finding the root cause of the problem through dietary interventions, metabolically directed supplementation, and identification and remediation of biotoxin illness, can this problem be solved.